YunoHost-Apps/calibreweb_ynh/README.md

 ## Backup library

-By default, backup process will not backup calibre library (backup_core_only logic).
+By default, backup process will not backup Calibre library (backup_core_only logic).
 You may activate backup of the library with
 ```
 yunohost app setting calibreweb backup_core_only -v 0